-What you must pay when Services that are covered for you you get these services \$200 copay for Medicare-Ambulance services covered emergency and Covered ambulance services include fixed wing, rotary wing, and ground non-emergency ambulance ambulance services, to the nearest appropriate facility that can provide care if they are furnished to a member whose medical condition is such that other transportation. means of transportation could endanger the person's health or if authorized by The copayment will be waived if you are admitted Non-emergency transportation by ambulance is appropriate if it is to a hospital, transferred documented that the member's condition is such that other means of between institutions transportation could endanger the person's health and that transportation by following admission, or if ambulance is medically required. the plan authorizes a Please see Emergency care for other important information on emergency transfer back home coverage and cost-sharing information. following an inpatient Prior-authorization is required for non-emergency ambulance services, including discharge. ambulance services for a transfer between institutions or for a transfer back home from a facility following an inpatient discharge. 🍑 Annual wellness visit There is no coinsurance. copayment, or deductible If you've had Part B for longer than 12 months, you can get an annual wellness for the annual wellness visit to develop or update a personalized prevention plan based on your current visit. health and risk factors.
+What you must pay when Services that are covered for you you get these services Ambulance services \$0 copay for Medicarecovered emergency and Covered ambulance services include fixed wing, rotary wing, and ground ambulance services, to the nearest appropriate facility that can provide care if non-emergency ambulance transportation. they are furnished to a member whose medical condition is such that other means of transportation could endanger the person's health or if authorized by Non-emergency transportation by ambulance is appropriate if it is documented that the member's condition is such that other means of transportation could endanger the person's health and that transportation by ambulance is medically required.
+Please see Emergency care for other important information on emergency coverage and cost-sharing information.
+Prior-authorization is required for non-emergency ambulance services, and may also be required for a transfer between institutions or a transfer back home from a facility following an inpatient discharge.
+There is no coinsurance. 🍑 Annual wellness visit copayment, or deductible If you've had Part B for longer than 12 months, you can get an annual wellness for the annual wellness visit to develop or update a personalized prevention plan based on your current visit health and risk factors.
 This is covered once every 12 months.
 Note: Your first annual wellness visit can't take place within 12 months of your "Welcome to Medicare" preventive visit.
 However, you don't need to have had a "Welcome to Medicare" visit to be covered for annual wellness visits after you've had Part B for 12 months.
 Prior-authorization and referral may be required.
-There is no coinsurance, Bone mass measurement copayment, or deductible For qualified individuals (generally, this means people at risk of losing bone mass for Medicare-covered bone or at risk of osteoporosis), the following services are covered every 24 months or mass measurement. more frequently if medically necessary: procedures to identify bone mass, detect bone loss, or determine bone quality, including a physician's interpretation of the results.
+There is no coinsurance.
+Bone mass measurement copayment, or deductible For qualified individuals (generally, this means people at risk of losing bone mass for Medicare-covered bone or at risk of osteoporosis), the following services are covered every 24 months or mass measurement. more frequently if medically necessary: procedures to identify bone mass, detect bone loss, or determine bone quality, including a physician's interpretation of the results.
 Prior-authorization and referral may be required.
 There is no coinsurance, Breast cancer screening (mammograms) copayment, or deductible Covered services include: for covered screening One baseline mammogram between the ages of 35 and 39 mammograms.
 One screening mammogram every 12 months for women age 40 and older Clinical breast exams once every 24 months Prior-authorization may be required.
-Cardiac rehabilitation services \$5 copay per visit for Comprehensive programs of cardiac rehabilitation services that include exercise, Medicare-covered cardiac education, and counseling are covered for members who meet certain conditions rehabilitation services and with a doctor's referral.
-The plan also covers intensive cardiac rehabilitation intensive cardiac programs that are typically more rigorous or more intense than cardiac rehabilitation services. rehabilitation programs.
+Cardiac rehabilitation services \$0 copay per visit for Medicare-covered cardiac Comprehensive programs of cardiac rehabilitation services that include exercise, education, and counseling are covered for members who meet certain conditions with a rehabilitation services and doctor's referral.
+The plan also covers intensive cardiac rehabilitation programs that are intensive cardiac typically more rigorous or more intense than cardiac rehabilitation programs. rehabilitation services.
 Prior-authorization and referral are required.